interledger/rfcs/0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md

 ## Get Quote

-Quotes are requested with `plugin.sendRequest(message)`, which returns the quote response (see the Ledger Plugin Interface for more details).
+Quotes are sent through a request/response mechanism exposed by the ledger plugins or ledger layer.

 A quote request's `ilp` property must be an `IlqpLiquidityRequest`, `IlqpBySourceRequest`, or `IlqpByDestinationRequest`.
 The response's `ilp` property must be an `IlqpLiquidityResponse`, `IlqpBySourceResponse`, or `IlqpByDestinationResponse` respectively.
 If an error occurs during quoting, `ilp` will be a [`IlpError`](../0003-interledger-protocol/0003-interledger-protocol.md#ilp-error-format) instead.

 ## ILQP Packets

+See [interledgerjs/ilp-packet](https://github.com/interledgerjs/ilp-packet/) for an example implementation of a packet serializer/deserializer.

 ### IlqpLiquidityRequest

 | Field | Type | Short Description |